jasonicarter/jasonicarter/content/blog/building-data-at-startups.md

 ***

-I’ve failed.
+## I’ve failed

 As the first [Data Engineer](https://www.cio.com/article/3292983/what-is-a-data-engineer.html) at a startup in Toronto I had lofty goals, great new-ish/slightly borrowed ideas, and I even had _phases_ so everything would fit nicely into my grand plan.
 Don’t get me wrong, failure isn’t a bad thing, and I got plenty of shit done.
 But I knew the problems, I knew the solutions, I had everything grouped in phases.
 How could I fail?
 How did I???

 Lets start from the beginning, Day 0, I thought long and hard about what I wanted to accomplish and how I’d do it, so lets start there.
 Lets democratize data!